unmonitarr/unmonitarr/README.md

 **How it works:**

-1. Content is unmonitored before its air/release date, preventing any searches
+1. Content is unmonitored before the threshold (air/release date + delay), preventing any searches
-2. After the air/release date plus a configurable delay (default 2 hours), content is automatically re-monitored
+2. After the threshold passes, content is automatically re-monitored (delay can be negative to re-monitor early)
 3. Webhook support allows instant processing when you add new content
 4. Tag-based controls let you exclude specific items from automation